 The Teradata AMP

-AMPs are the real workers in a Teradata System who execute the instructions they receive from the Parsing Engine (the Execution Plan).
+AMPs are the primary agents in a Teradata System that execute instructions from the Parsing Engine, also known as the Execution Plan.

 - Sorting of rows (for details, read How Teradata sorts the result set)

 - Joining of tables (see also: The Essential Teradata Join Methods)

 - Output conversion ASCII to EBCDIC (if the client is a mainframe)